-The following Beach Management Funding Assistance program documents are available for download.
-Generally, the past five years of documents are available.
-For previous years or for a document not seen here, contact email@example.com.
+The Beach Management Funding Assistance program maintains reports and documents that are available for download.
+For inquiries or to obtain documents from previous years, contact Beaches_Funding@FloridaDEP.gov.

 Statewide Strategic Beach Management Plan

 Long-Range Budget Plan

 During Fiscal Year 1998-99, the Department initiated long-range budget planning in order to develop beach management strategies beyond localized, short-term needs.
 The Department assists local governments in developing their Long-Range Beach Management Plans.
 Once developed, these plans emphasize a regional approach to beach management that encourages coordination among local governments, reduces costs, and provides long-term solutions to beach erosion.
 The 2019 changes to Chapter 161.161, Florida Statutes included the addition of a 3-year work plan that identifies beach and inlet management projects viable for implementation during the next 3 fiscal years based on available funds, regulatory considerations, and the ability of the project to proceed as scheduled.
 The projects are presented in priority order based on the applicable criteria in sections 161.101, F.S. and 161.143, F.S.
 The long-range plan identifies projects for inclusion in the fourth and fifth ensuing fiscal years and are presented by region.
 The current development status is listed for each beach and inlet management project.

-The Fixed Capital Outlay Local Government Funding Request is a prioritized list of beach erosion control projects developed annually based on funding requests submitted by local sponsoring governments.
-The document is organized in two sections: “Beach Restoration and Nourishment Projects” and “Inlet Sand Bypassing/Inlet Management Plan Implementation Projects.”
-Each section contains a list of eligible projects ranked in priority order, based on the authority in Sections 161.101 and 161.143, F.S., and the procedures outlined in Chapter 62B-36, Florida Administrative Code.
-Projects have been evaluated by the department, based on consistency with the Strategic Beach Management Plan, permitting status, readiness to proceed with the proposed funding phase and the appropriateness of the amount of funding requested.
+The Fixed Capital Outlay Local Government Funding Request is a prioritized list of beach erosion control projects developed annually based on funding requests submitted by local government sponsors.
+The document is organized into two sections: “Beach Restoration and Nourishment Projects” and “Inlet Sand Bypassing/Inlet Management Plan Implementation Projects.”
+Each section contains a list of eligible projects ranked in priority order, based on the authority in Sections 161.101 and 161.143, Florida Statutes, and the procedures outlined in Chapter 62B-36, Florida Administrative Code.
+Projects have been evaluated by the Department, based on consistency with the Strategic Beach Management Plan, permitting status, readiness to proceed with the proposed funding phase and the appropriateness of the amount of funding requested.

 Annual Financial Summary and Accountability Reporting